Table of Contents

-At this stage of our journey, we’ve answered the question, ‘why is reporting important in healthcare?’
-However, while you know the benefits of healthcare analytics, the best way to understand the value on a practical level is by exploring real-world examples.
+At this stage of our journey, we’ve answered the question, ‘what is the importance of healthcare reporting?’
+However, while you know the benefits of analytics in this industry, the best way to understand the value on a practical level is by exploring real-world examples.

-That said, when it comes to a healthcare report that yields results, there are a host of metrics or KPIs that can help improve the overall efficiency of your institution.
+That said when it comes to a report that yields results, there are a host of metrics or KPIs that can help improve the overall efficiency of your institution.
 Here we're going to explore the main areas of value:

 1. Hospital KPI dashboard